MaheshTK/MaheshTK.github.io/_posts/2016-08-03-manipulating-pdf-files.markdown

 `A=one.pdf B=two.pdf`

 In case, the input file is encrypted, the password shall be provided.
 These are taken in order by default.
-Otherwise, password can be provided as per handle as `input_pw  A=passwordA B=passwordB`
+Otherwise, password can be provided as per handle as

+`A=one.pdf B=two.pdf input_pw  A=passwordA B=passwordB`

 ### How to specify output file range